 Recommended Reading: 3 Simple Ways to Take the 52-Week Money Challenge

-26. Read blogs that will inspire and motivate you to save money.
 I love reading personal finance blogs because they’re so filled with passion and they’re so helpful.
 Subscribe to a few and you’ll see what I mean.
-I share 12 of my favorites here.

-29. Get started.
 What money-saving tips are you going to try this week?
-The most import piece to this whole puzzle is taking action.
+The most important piece to this whole puzzle is taking action.